LeoTsui/CS259D_Notes_HW/notes/An_Efficient_User_Verification_System_via_Mouse.md

 ## Classifier

 * 2-class SVM
     * RBF kernel
-* Decision:
+* Decision
     * Threshold
     * Majority vote
-        * Multiple models using sampled data

 ## Limitation

 * Partial Movements
     * Continuous mouse movements without ending in a click
+        * Aimless
+            * Move its mouse just to stop the screen saver when watching a video
         * Intentionally performed
-        * Move its mouse just to stop the screen saver when watching a video
             * Aid reading
             * Moving the mouse to a link, but then decide not to click on it
     * Compare to point-and-clicks
         * More noisy
         * Much more frequent
             * 0.53 mouse clicks per minute
             * 6.58 partial movements per minute
+    * Reduce verification time, at the cost of accuracy degradation

 |                  | Equal Error Rate | Verification time |
 | ---------------- | ---------------- | ----------------- |